aya49/202105_sfu_cmpt_127/labs/7/README.md

 <div class="req">

-1. Commit a new file called <tt>list.c</tt> containing correct implementations of all the functions described in <tt>list.h</tt>.
+1. Commit a new file called `list.c` containing correct implementations of all the functions described in `list.h`.
 2. You may use any piece(s) of the supplied code, or write your own.
-3. Your code should pass all your tests (i.e., the <tt>main.c</tt> you extended in Tasks 1 to 5, and the grading robot's tests.
+3. Your code should pass all your tests (i.e., the `main.c` you extended in Tasks 1 to 5, and the grading robot's tests.

 </div>

 ### Submission

-Commit a single C file called <tt>list.c</tt>.
+Commit a single C file called `list.c`.

 </div>